Stanley Holloway: Personal life

 On 2 January 1939, Holloway married the 25-year-old actress and former chorus dancer Violet Marion Lane (1913–1997), and they moved to Marylebone.
 Violet was born into a working-class family from Leeds.
 Although he was a client of the Aza Agency in London, Violet effectively managed Holloway's career, and no project was taken on without her approval.
 In his autobiography, Holloway said of her, "I suppose I am committing lawful bigamy.
 Not only is she my wife, lover, mother, cook, chauffeuse, private secretary, house keeper, hostess, electrician, business manager, critic, handy woman, she is also my best friend."
-Together, they had one son, Julian, whose brief relationship with Patricia Neal's daughter Tessa Dahl produced a daughter, the model and author Sophie Dahl.
+Together, they had one son, Julian, whose brief relationship with Tessa Dahl produced a daughter, the model and author Sophie Dahl.

 Holloway, Violet and Julian lived mainly in the tiny village of Penn, Buckinghamshire.
 Holloway also owned other properties including a flat in St John's Wood in North West London, which he used when working in the capital, and a flat in Manhattan during the My Fair Lady Broadway years.
 The final years of his life were spent in Angmering, West Sussex, with Violet.
 Holloway forged close friendships with fellow performers including Leslie Henson, Gracie Fields, Maurice Chevalier, Laurence Olivier and Arthur Askey, who said of him, "He was the nicest man I ever knew.
 He never had a wrong word to say about anyone.
 He was a great actor, a super mimic and a one-man walking comic show."
 While working in the US, Holloway numbered among his friends Frank Sinatra, Dean Martin, Burgess Meredith and Groucho Marx.